Skip to contents

 Gs_P95 = "Gs 95 (MPa)")

 Note that we also renamed the column containing the plant species into originalName.
 The original name represents the taxon name that is used by the data set owner/provider and is key for taxonomic harmonization.
-The result of this step should contain originalName, plus one column for each harmonized trait, and (preferably) two columns called Reference and Priority.
+The result of this step should contain originalName, plus one column for each harmonized trait, and (preferably) three columns called Reference, DOI and Priority.
 We can add those columns manually using:

 db_var <- db_var |>